How much volleyball do you watch?

 Now let’s compare that to your average club coach in England, as an example.*

-Your team plays say 20 matches a year in whatever league you’re in, and that’s spread out over about an 8-month period.
+Your team plays say 20 matches a year in whatever league you’re in.
 You aren’t recording your matches and you certainly aren’t exchanging video with upcoming competitors for scouting purposes, so watching lots of match video is out.
 Recruitment isn’t a major thing, so you’re not out observing loads of youth matches or highlight videos as a part of your duties.

 Which coach do you think is more rapidly growing their understanding of the game and getting the broader perspective on things?